 1. The VAL server sends a slice API invocation request to the NSCE server

 2. The NSCE server checks that the user is authenticated and authorized to perform the slice API invocation and maps the requested slice API to a service APIs.
-If CAPIF is used, the NSCE server acts as AEF, and the authorization is obtained by CCF.
+If CAPIF is used, the NSCE server acts as AEF, and the authorization is obtained from CCF.

+NOTE: The NSCE server provided service can serve any slice.

 3. The NSCE server generates a trigger for service API invocation requests to all the service APIs within the slice API.

 4. The NSCE server performs the corresponding service API invocation procedures based on CAPIF or via performing requests to the corresponding service API providers, which are mapped to the slice API.

 If CAPIF is used, the requests are sent to the corresponding AEFs of the API provider's domain, and the authorization is obtained by CCF.
+The requested network slice related identifier received in step 1 is used by the NSCE server in requesting CCF authorization to consume the service provided by 5GS/SEAL.

 5. The NSCE server sends a slice API invocation response to the VAL server, based on the result of the service API invocation response(s) of step 4.